 The PTEE Ministry Center Staff support the work of the National Committees, the facilitators, and most importantly, the students through both Academic and Administration efforts.
 The staff includes:

-PTEE’s Director for Curricular Development and Field-Testing served in the development and teaching of PTEE courses for many years prior to joining the staff in 1990.
+PTEE’s Director for Course Development and Field-Testing joined PTEE staff in1990.
+He served in the development and teaching of PTEE courses since then.
 Nabil has lived and served in several Middle Eastern countries and brings with him a diversity of cultural and ecclesiological expertise.
-Nabil has a Masters degree from Jordan Evangelical Theological Seminary.
+Nabil has a Master’s degree from Jordan Evangelical Theological Seminary (JETS).
 Besides his “office hours” with the PTEE, Nabil has a full schedule of preaching and teaching in various churches and conferences.

 Rick Weymouth is an academic consultant with the PTEE and the Director of e-Learning.
 Rick’s responsibilities include curriculum and academic program development, preparation for accreditation renewal, and leading PTEE’s e-Learning team.
-Hailing from Australia, Rick has lived in Jordan serving with PTEE since 2005.
+Hailing from Australia, Rick has served with PTEE since 2005.
 A New Testament specialist, Rick earned his PhD from Otago University (NZ) with a thesis on “the Christ-Story of Philippians 2:6-11”.
-Rick is married to Anne, who helps part-time at PTEE, and they have two teenage sons.

 Shereen joined PTEE in 2017 as part of PTEE’s e-Learning initiative.
 As an online course developer and curriculum specialist, she is responsible for adapting and upgrading existing e-courses according to PTEE educational methodology.
 Shereen holds a Masters in Christian Education from Jordan Evangelical Theological Seminary and a diploma in Information and Communication Technology from Yarmouk University.